S3-working-group/s3-practical-guide/content/src/organizing-work/visualize-work.md

 ![right,fit](img/workflow-and-value/simple-process.png)

-Transparency about the state of all work items currently pending, in progress or completed.
+**Maintain a system that allows all stakeholders to review the state of all work items currently pending, in progress or complete.**

 -   valuable for self-organization and pull-systems
 -   system must be accessible to everyone affected